Juliya91/instacity-goteborg/README.md

 #### As a Returning User:

 - I want to find more information about the city of Gothenburg.
-- I want to find out the cost for the places I wish to visit in Gothenburg.
 - I want to easily find links to where I can book tickets for activities and events in Gothenburg.
-- I want to find out about hot spots and pictureque places within the city.
+- I want to find out about hot spots and picturesque places within the city.

 #### As a Frequent User: